Acupressure Points for Eye Improvement

 Applying pressure to each position for up to 10 seconds helps increase the blood flow.

-Another fantastic acupressure point to apply pressure to is on the tip of the thumbs.
-Massaging the acupoint boosts circulation from the neck to the eyes.
-You can even have both your thumbs rubbed for brighter and clearer eyesight; the same is done by rubbing the big toes.
+Another fantastic acupressure point to apply pressure to is the tip of the thumb.
+You are massaging the acupoint circulation from the acupoint eyes.
+You can even have your thumbs rubbed for brighter and clearer eyesight; the same is done by rubbing the big toes.

 The following home remedy for improving eyesight is giving them a workout.
-The simple exercises help with optimal vision to keep eye floaters at bay.
-You can do them in them any time of the day, but make sure your hands are clean.
+The simple exercises help with optimal vision and keep eye floaters at bay.
+You can do them at any time of the day, but make sure your hands are clean.

-- Start by rubbing your palms together to warm them up, and place them against your eyes for five seconds.
-You can repeat it up to three times.
+- Start by rubbing your palms together to warm them, then place them against your eyes for five seconds.
+You can repeat this up to three times.

 - Roll your eyes – start by looking up with a slow circle ten times clockwise and then counterclockwise.